beechnut/transition-memo/transition-memo.md

 # On the Right Path

-The Mayor’s Office of New Urban Mechanics was a pioneering first step in civic technology in Boston.
+The Mayor’s Office of New Urban Mechanics was a pioneering first step for civic technology in Boston.
 Under the Walsh administration, it can be refreshed and expanded to serve Boston better.

 ---